waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `description`: Description of the connection
 - `account_name`: Account name of the connection, apply to `Snowflake`
 - `username`: Username of the connection, can be None if no username needed (such as localhost database or push based database)
 - `password`: Password of the connection, can be None if no password.
+The password for the BigQuery connection is the content of the service account key file represented as a JSON string.
 - `database`: Database name of the connection, you must specify it.
 Please note that it is case sensitive for most of the databases.
 - `warehouse`: Warehouse name of the connection, apply to `Snowflake` (not needed for push based database)
 - `role`: Role name of the connection, apply to `Snowflake` ((not needed for push based database))